-- Granzymes and perforin.
-Gamma-delta T cells secrete both granzymes, cell-killing enzymes released by cytotoxic T cells and other killer cells, and perforin, a protein that pries open a hole or pore in a target cell, allowing for the entry of granzymes.
-This leads to the triggering of apoptosis or programmed cell death in targeted cells in the same manner as NK cells. - Antibody-dependent cellular cytotoxicity.
-Antibody-dependent cellular cytotoxicity, or ADCC, is a form of cell-mediated cell killing often employed by the immune system.
-ADCC is triggered by the recognition of tumor-targeting antibodies by CD16 expressed on gamma-delta T cells, as well as on NK cells.
-We believe this mechanism could potentially allow the combination of gamma-delta T cell therapy with FDA-approved monoclonal antibodies therapeutics to improve the response of the antibody. - Fas ligand and TRAIL.
+- Induction of cellular apoptosis.
 Fas ligand, or CD95L, and tumor necrosis factor-related apoptosis-inducing ligand, or TRAIL, are both well-known triggers of cell death.
-These proteins are expressed on gamma-delta T cells and they can engage several death receptors on target cells, leading to the destruction of cancer cells.
+These proteins are expressed on gamma-delta T cells, which allows them to engage the death receptors on target cells, leading to the direct destruction of cancer cells. - Secretion of cell-killing enzymes and proteins.
+Gamma-delta T cells secrete granzymes, cell killing enzymes, that are typical of killer cells and cytotoxic T cells, and perforin, a protein that opens a hole in the target cell, allowing for the entry of granzymes.
+This can lead to apoptosis, or programmed cell death, in the same manner as NK cells. - Antibody-dependent cellular cytotoxicity.
+Antibody-dependent cellular cytotoxicity, or ADCC, is cell-mediated cell killing, an efficient killing mechanism employed by the immune system.
+ADCC is triggered by the recognition of tumor-targeting antibodies through the CD16 expressed on gamma-delta T cells, similar to NK cells.
+This mechanism could allow the combination of gamma-delta T cell therapy with FDA-approved monoclonal antibody therapeutics, such as Rituxan, designed to enhance the effect of the antibody.